Roud Folk Song Index: History

-Steve Roud, creator of the Roud Folk Song Index, speaking about The Full English website at Clare College, Cambridge in March 2014.
+Steve Roud, creator of the Roud Folk Song Index, speaking about The Full English folk music website at Clare College, Cambridge in March 2014.

-The index was compiled and is maintained by Steve Roud, formerly the Local Studies Librarian in the London Borough of Croydon.
-He was also Honorary Librarian of the Folklore Society.
+The index was compiled and is maintained by Steve Roud, formerly the local studies librarian in the London Borough of Croydon.
+He was also made honorary librarian of the Folklore Society.

-He began it in around 1970 as a personal project, listing the source singer (if known), their locality, the date of noting the song, the publisher (book or recorded source), plus other fields, and crucially assigning a number to each song, including all variants (now known as the "Roud number") to overcome the problem of songs in which even the titles were not consistent across versions.
+He began the index around 1970 as a personal project, listing the source singer (if known), their locality, the date of noting the song, the publisher (book or recorded source), plus other fields, and assigning a number (now known as the "Roud number") to each song, with all variants of a song sharing the same number to overcome the problem of songs in which the titles are not consistent across versions.
 The system initially used 3x5-inch filing cards in shoeboxes.
-In 1993, Roud implemented his record system on a computer database, which he continues to expand and maintain and which is now hosted on the website of the Vaughan Williams Memorial Library.
+In 1993, Roud implemented his record system as a computer database, which he continues to expand and maintain and which is now hosted on the website of the Vaughan Williams Memorial Library.

 The index is a major finding-aid both for enthusiasts and serious researchers.